There are 3 types of menus on Single Digital Presence (SDP) websites:

 - Tick to enable the new items when they are in correct position.

 - Save the menu and the changes immediately will go live.

 Most pages in a site section should have Site-section navigation set to display.

-Your site administrator should have set up the menu; you just need to tick the box on each content page to have it displayed.
+Your site administrator should have set up the initial menu for you – you just need to tick the box on each content page to make sure it displays.

 These menus are created and managed manually, so if you add a new page to the site, you need to ensure it's added to the site-section navigation.